phongever/VN.css/README.md

 # vncss
-A collection of patterns created with two colors on Vietnam's flag
+A collection of patterns created with two colors in Vietnam's flag

 ## Usage
 ```html